 There may be another explanation.
-As recounted by this Minneapolis blog, which included the photographic evidence below, there has been at least one successful bottle-rocket launch from the buttocks area that did not involve a direct insertion of the support structure.
+As recounted by one Minneapolis blog, which included photographic evidence, there has been at least one successful bottle-rocket launch from the buttocks area that did not involve direct insertion of the support structure.

 Given the clear and dramatic success of the Minneapolis launch, this may be what was attempted in West Virginia, but of course the complaint alleges otherwise.

 Second, although there is only one individual defendant so far, it’s unlikely he acted alone.
 Again, while the defendant might possibly have accomplished the insertion and achieved launch position on his own, it seems doubtful he could have ignited the rocket from that position.
-Again, the Minneapolis incident supports this hypothesis (right).
+Again, the Minneapolis incident supports this hypothesis.
 So I would not be surprised to see one or more additional defendants added, or at least some unindicted co-conspirators.

 Third, there is some dispute as to whether the plaintiff is alleging that a breach of the alleged duty not to fire bottle rockets out of your anus would, without more, constitute negligence.
 At times this is combined with allegations about underage drinking, and at other times not.
 I think the plaintiff is alleging that combining these would make the action an “ultrahazardous activity,” and so subject to strict liability for that reason.
 Otherwise, plaintiff is alleging that either the breach of the duty not to drink while underage (which is against the law and so may be negligence per se) or of the duty not to fire bottle rockets out of your anus (also against the law within city limits, regardless of launch pad) would be enough for liability.